andrejewski/himalaya/README.md

 ## Nerd Stuff

 My first implementation used look-ahead, found the matching closing tag, and then recursively parsed the inners until a tree was built.
 That was problematic.
-This implementation uses no look-ahead and instead uses a stack to keep track of nesting as the source string is cut away.
+This implementation uses no look-ahead and instead uses a stack to keep track of nesting as the source string is scanned.
 When an end tag is found the stack it cut to match and then parsing picks up again at the higher level.

-This parser was implemented without using any regular expressions.
+This parser runs without using any regular expressions.
 Since I wanted this to double as a learning resource, I wanted the code to be readable sans regexes.

 ## Contributing